droonga/droonga.org/reference/1.1.0/message/index.md

       "type"    : "<Type of the message>",
       "replyTo" : "<Route to the receiver>",
-      "dataset" : "<Name of the target dataset>", "body"    : <Body of the message>
+      "dataset" : "<Name of the target dataset>", "timeout" : <Seconds to wait for the result>, "body"    : <Body of the message>
     }